 Do not use campus lists to announce events or announce activities for organizations that are external to the University, no matter how good the cause.
 In this way, we preserve our academic independence and integrity and avoid a proliferation of announcements unrelated to our work.

 Most email programs make it easy to reply to all recipients of a message.
 Nearly always, the reply is only of interest to the original sender.
 Please take special care to ensure that your response goes to the sender only when responding to a message that was sent to a large group.

 The subject line should allow people to know exactly what the message is about.
 People should be able to tell whether the message content would be of interest to them without opening the message.

 Check and Recheck Before Sending

-Get it right the first time you send a message to a large list.
+Get it right the first time you send a message to a large group.
 It is very annoying to get one or more corrections to a broadcast message.
 Ask someone else to review your message before you send it out.
 Departments may want to designate a single individual to send email to umdbiz or free2depts.
 This person should be a good communicator and be familiar with these guidelines.